-On this day in 1881, the Earp brothers face off against the Clanton-McLaury gang in a legendary shootout at the OK Corral in Tombstone, Arizona.
+On October 26, 1881, the Earp brothers face off against the Clanton-McLaury gang in a legendary shootout at the O.K.
+Corral in Tombstone, Arizona.

 After silver was discovered nearby in 1877, Tombstone quickly grew into one of the richest mining towns in the Southwest.
 Wyatt Earp, a former Kansas police officer working as a bank security guard, and his brothers, Morgan and Virgil, the town marshal, represented “law and order” in Tombstone, though they also had reputations as being power-hungry and ruthless.
 The Clantons and McLaurys were cowboys who lived on a ranch outside of town and sidelined as cattle rustlers, thieves and murderers.
 In October 1881, the struggle between these two groups for control of Tombstone and Cochise County ended in a blaze of gunfire at the OK Corral.